API Integration

 51}

-In the following code snippets, replace <Sensor URL> and <Sensor API key> with the corresponding account-unique values.
-They can be obtained on the API Key page of the console.
+In the following code snippets, replace <Sensor URL> and <Sensor Tracking Code> with the corresponding account-unique values.
+They can be obtained on the API page of the console.

 send-event.php